Trigger warning: hate speech, rape

 - Calling someone “exotic” (thereby assuming that white = not exotic and therefore “normal”)

 - Impersonating another race

 Alternatives: Don’t make blanket statements, period.
 Stay away from any racially-tinged sayings, too, and be mindful of how you are treating other people.
 The golden rule (treat others how you want to be treated) works well.
-Just treat people like people and you should be okay.

 “Outdated” racial terms